DKatzlberger/Project_Y/README.md

 normalization: method
 output_directory: your/save/location   # The script will create a directory at this place
 ```
-Currently the script supports these omics and normalization methods:
+Currently the script supports these omic types and normalization methods:
 | Omics type (tech)    | Supported normalization/transformation methods (normalization)                      |
 |----------------------|-------------------------------------------------------------------------------------|
 | transcriptomics      | `"limma_voom"` `"normalize_log"` `"normalize_zscore"` `"raw"`                       |